-All team members and Team Manager(s) should bring their Roller Coaster parts, Launching Mechanism, props, costumes, and any other items used in their Presentation to the Prep Area at least 20 minutes before their scheduled Presentation time.
+All team members and Team Manager(s) should bring their Modular Device, container, props, costumes, and any other items used in their Presentation to the Prep Area at least 30 minutes before their scheduled Presentation time.
 At most tournaments, the Prep Area is very near the Presentation Site.
-Once there, the Prep Area Appraiser will greet the team and review the team's online forms.
+Once there, the Prep Area Appraiser will greet the team, review the team's online forms, and check the specifications for the Modular Device and container.